gigasquid/gigasquid.github.io/content/posts/2026-05-24-the-future-of-everything-beings-with-the-end.markdown

 The symmetries have broken, turned upside down

-And we watch the waters charge by, fractals breaking every wave
+And we watch the waters race by, fractals breaking every wave

 <br>